Afghanistan's spiritual guardians have discovered a dangerous new peril: Indian soap operas.

 At least one has already been taken off air after the ban, which authorities say was prompted by a call from religious scholars who labelled the shows “un-Islamic”.

-Asked about the move, Karzai told a media briefing his government was committed to media freedom ...BUT... like the rest of the countries in the world, we want our television broadcasting to be in line with our culture, based on our society
+Asked about the move, Karzai told a media briefing his government was committed to media freedom ...BUT... like the rest of the countries in the world, we want our television broadcasting to be in line with our culture, based on our

-The young Afghan woman in a headscarf spends all day staring at other women's bodies and Hindu idols on her computer screen, then covering
+The young Afghan woman in a headscarf spends all day staring at other women's bodies and Hindu idols on her computer screen, then covering them up.

 It's Laila Rastagar's job to turn Indian and Korean soap operas into family viewing in this conservative Muslim country.
-Dual flat-screen monitors illuminate the 22-year-old's face in the dark cubicle as she draws a blurry square with her mouse to
+Dual flat-screen monitors illuminate the 22-year-old's face in the dark cubicle as she draws a blurry square with her mouse

-obscure a collarbone, then a kneecap, then a Buddha statue.
+to obscure a collarbone, then a kneecap, then a Buddha statue.

 She's one of a crew of such editors employed by Tolo TV, Afghanistan's most popular station, to censor shows in an attempt to balance its programming at the intersection of radical Islam, traditional values and the West.

-A new private Kabul television station, Emrooz, has made a name for itself by airing entertainment and music programs mainly focused on
+A new private Kabul television station, Emrooz, has made a name for itself by airing entertainment and music programs mainly focused on youth.

 But the upstart broadcaster's quest for ratings has earned the wrath of authorities, with prosecutors accusing it of undermining Afghan society's traditional Islamic values and influential detractors threatening to revoke its broadcast license.